kean/Nuke/README.md

 > See [Core Image Integration Guide](https://github.com/kean/Nuke/blob/master/Documentation/Guides/Core%20Image%20Integration%20Guide.md) for more info about using Core Image with Nuke

-#### Using Image Pipeline
+#### Image Pipeline

-You can use `ImagePipeline` to load images directly without a target. `ImagePipeline` offers a convenience closure-based API for loading images:
+You can use `ImagePipeline` to load images directly without a view. `ImagePipeline` offers a convenience closure-based API for loading images:

 ```swift
 let task = ImagePipeline.shared.loadImage(with: url) { response, error in